Deltares/hydromt/docs/dev/plugin-quickstart.rst

 If you find that there is no method available for your case, you can always open an issue and if we think your proposed method can be re-used by others, it could be added to the core.
 However, for some complex or very specific data processing, this will not be the case.
 For example, if your model requires a specific soil parameter that can be computed using only specific equation(s) based on soil properties data.
-In these cases, you can always first build a global map of your parameter and use the core method to resample/extract, or then write down your specific workflow/equation in your model plugin.
+In these cases, you can either pre-compute your parameter and use the core method to resample/extract, or write down your specific workflow/equation in your model plugin.

 To conclude, before getting started **you should ask yourself these questions**:

   1. Does HydroMT generic ``Model`` and sub-model classes allow me to prepare most of the data for my model?
-  2. Does my model have complex file formats?
+  2. Does my model have model-specific file formats which are different from the HydroMT defaults?
   3. Does my model require complex data processing workflows that are not covered (or will not be covered) by the generic model classes?
   4. Will there be a lot of users for my model?